Key takeaways

 - Breastfeeding or plans to breastfeed

-Some side effects may be caused by accidental drug interactions, but these are very rare.
-Still, healthcare professionals should be given a patient’s complete list of all prescriptions, over-the-counter medications, and dietary supplements being taken before any prescription is written.
-In particular, a healthcare provider should be made aware of any live attenuated influenza vaccine that has been given in the last two weeks because it could delay Tamiflu treatment in some cases.
+Accidental drug interactions may cause some side effects, but these are very rare.
+Still, healthcare professionals should be given a patient’s complete list of all prescriptions, over-the-counter medications, and dietary supplements taken before any prescription is written.
+In particular, a healthcare provider should be made aware of any live attenuated influenza vaccine given in the last two weeks.

 2. Ask for a flu test

-Tamiflu will provide no benefit for any infection or problem other than an influenza infection.
-Make sure the healthcare provider prescribing Tamiflu administers a flu test to verify the infection.
+Tamiflu will not benefit any infection or problem other than influenza.
+Make sure the healthcare provider prescribing Tamiflu has clinically diagnosed influenza, has administered a flu test to verify the infection, or is prescribing a prophylactic regimen.

 3. Take Tamiflu as directed